ZhenyingZhu/StudyNotes/SystemDesign.md

   3. use SFTP to transfer the file to the scheme for settlement
   4. once received a file with settled transaction details, insert records to the settled transaciton queue
 - Transaction Service: keep track transaction. consume from completed transaction and settled transaction queues.
 Store data to the same ACID DB for transaction.
 Call the Webhook that is reg by merchant.
 Idempotent.
+- Webhook callback service: The webhook for the same trans can be called multiple times, so merchant needs to be able to idempotently reg to the callback.
+Also need to retry with expoential backoff.
+Can have 2 solutions
+  1. listen to a transaction notification queue.
+Not use completed transaction queue is to make sure the transaction service already get the message
+  2. Use FaaS
+  - For security, the webhook endpoint needs to be HTTPS, and also put a signature in the header with a key pair.
+The Key Management Service generates the key.
+  - to avoid replay attack, add the timestamp in the header
+- Payment profile service: store customer's payment info.
+Decrypetion keys store in Key management service.
+The keys used by this service are not shared by other services.
+Store PK profile id, data: CreationTime, EncryptedData, keyId, keyVer.
+  - tokenization: use a non-sensitive equivalent data (the token) to replace the data
+- Key management service: handle encryption keys.

 - Auth phase
 - clearing and settlement phase